- Preparing Your Computer for Overclocking

-- Test, test test!
-Just because you’ve found the configuration that seems right for you, doesn’t mean you shouldn’t take full precautions.
+- Test, test, test!
+Just because you’ve found the configuration that seems right for you doesn’t mean you shouldn’t take full precautions.
 Ideally, you’ll want to run as many different types of stress testing software as possible.
-No one platform is perfect, and getting a few opinions will help you ensure your computer isn’t going to overheat at the wrong time.
+No single platform is perfect, and getting a few opinions will help you ensure your computer isn’t going to overheat at the wrong time.

 Frequently Asked Questions

-Overclocking was once treated as dangerous, but there are now a number of tools that can help you through the process.
+Overclocking was once treated as a dangerous process, but there are now a number of tools that can help you through the process.
 As long as you’re careful, you don’t need to worry about an overclocked CPU wreaking havoc on your hardware.

 Why Would I Want to Overclock My CPU?

 Mostly for gaming.
 People who use their computers just for everyday tasks like browsing the internet or streaming videos won’t really get any value out of overclocking, but gamers and others who use resource-heavy applications can see some meaningful performance boosts.